yutohw/Houdini-Reinforcement-Learning-Race-Car/README.md

 **Keep the versions aligned.** The Houdini build, the Python version and the PyTorch wheel all have to match: build the venv from the `python3XX` interpreter inside your own Houdini install, and install a PyTorch wheel that supports that Python version.
 If you are on a different Houdini build, adjust every path in this README accordingly — a venv built from the wrong Python will import fine in a terminal but fail inside Houdini.

-**Note on the `.hip` files.** They were last saved in Houdini 21.0.631. version conversion might be required to work with the original setup with 20.0.724.
+**Note on the `.hip` files.** They were last saved in Houdini 21.0.631, so opening them in 20.0.724 shows a version warning.
+They open and run normally — the warning can be dismissed.

 ---